google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-es-modules.md

 While DevTools remained working, there were a couple of downsides of using a non-standardized and unique module system:

-1. The `module.json` format required custom build tooling, akin to modern bundlers
+1. The `module.json` format required custom build tooling, akin to modern bundlers.
-2. There was no IDE integration, which required custom tooling to generate files modern IDEs could understand ([the original script to generate jsconfig.json files for VS Code](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2098602/3/scripts/generate_jsconfig.js))
+2. There was no IDE integration, which required custom tooling to generate files modern IDEs could understand ([the original script to generate jsconfig.json files for VS Code](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2098602/3/scripts/generate_jsconfig.js)).
-3. Functions, classes and objects were all put on the global scope to make sharing between modules possible
+3. Functions, classes and objects were all put on the global scope to make sharing between modules possible.
 4. Files were order-dependent, meaning the order in which `sources` were listed was important.
-There was no guarantee that code you rely on would be loaded, other than that a human had verified it
+There was no guarantee that code you rely on would be loaded, other than that a human had verified it.

 All in all, when evaluating the current state of the module system in DevTools and the other (more widely used) module formats, we concluded that the `module.json` pattern was creating more problems than it solved and it was time to plan our move away from it.